 He closed the front door behind him.
 He glanced from left to right and back again.
 He looked down at his suit, subconsciously smoothing it down with one hand, the other hand gently caressing his hair once again.
 He felt a nervousness rise slowly within him.
 Why? he thought.
 Aye, this sequence of events would be enough to send anyone doolally but it wasn’t that.
 The nervousness was different somehow.
 A sweat started forming on his brow.

 ‘I need a seat’ he decided.
 ‘That’s all.’

 He felt slightly faint, concluding that the couch, being the closest seat to him, would suffice.
 He slowly turned around, picking up the flowers and chocolates, as he started to lower himself onto couch.
-Before, yet again, being stopped in his tracks but another knock at the door.
+Before being stopped in his tracks, yet again, by another knock at the door.
 This time gentler than all the rest.

 ‘For god’s sake!’

 Flowers and chocolate in hand, he slowly walked to the door.

 The old man stumbled slightly, shock racing through his veins, as his wife of nearly 50 years stood before him.
 Wearing a yellow and white polka dot dress, a yellow hairband topping off the ensemble.
 Smiling, silent; the usual drill.
 Only, she looked far younger than he remembered, a youthful colour infused her demeanour.
 She looked as gorgeous as the day he first met her.

 ‘Annie…’ he stuttered.
 ‘What the, what are you…what…’